whalderman/search-quality-rater-guidelines-tldr/docs/about/index.md

 - [Questionnaire (English/英語)](https://www.bruceclay.com/jp/contactform.htm)
 - [Questionnaire (Japanese/日本語)](https://bruceclay.jpn.com/contact/)

-If you're looking for an office targeting a different market, simply use the links in the very top-right corner. **↗**
+If you're looking for an office targeting a different market, simply use the links under **Digital Marketing Services**. **↗**

+## Open Source

+This project would not have been created without the open source software provided by the [vuejs](https://github.com/vuejs), [VuePress](https://github.com/vuepress) and [Markdown it!](https://github.com/markdown-it) developers (along with [many other repositories and developers](https://github.com/thewarrman/qrg-bci/network/dependencies) supporting those projects).